kaoh/homebrew-globalplatform/README.md

 ## Update Code and Tag Homebrew Globalplatform

+At first it is necessary to update the used tagged Globalplatform version in the formula file.

-This is necessary the update the used version, the Ruby code in the formulae and to check if in the meanwhile the brew build system added some breaking changes requiring to update the formulae code.
+It is also occasionally necessary to update the Ruby code in the formulae and to check if in the meanwhile the brew build system added some breaking changes requiring to update the formulae code.
 Unfortunately this is happening periodically.

 ~~~shell